Crystal Writes A Blog

 The first post I made here was probably a year after I actually created the blog, and it was just one little paragraph and a link on June 7th, 2009.
 I had tried to post before that, but each time I would run into a struggle in getting it to do as I wanted, I would quit for a long time before trying again.
 That’s an old bad habit wrapped around a fear of failure that I consistently work to free myself from.
 That said, daily struggles with recovery from a neck injury (and two surgeries), from the pain of fibromyalgia, and from PTSD related to many abuses in this life, kept me from updating the blog again until May of 2012–almost three years.

 I added another space of nearly six months without posting until I shared my thoughts about the hero worship I saw the world offering Obama, and I compared it to the elevated worship ignorant Christians offered the apostate preacher Todd Bentley.
-Find that at November 6th 2012 article called “When I Said I Knew It.”
+Find that post on November 6th 2012 called “When I Said I Knew It.”

-In early 2013, I thought I would become consistent with posting a daily thought on the book of Proverbs and the thirty-one readings that correspond to the 31 days in the month.
+In early 2013, I thought I would become consistent with posting a daily thought on the book of Proverbs and the thirty-one readings that correspond to the 31 days in many months.
 I got through two of them before whatever I allowed to distract me stopped me in my tracks, and I went another almost 4 months before posting again.
-That post on April 21st, 2013 called “So Many Laws” is about a lawful heart versus a lawless heart and how lawlessness it was actually creates the need for more laws.
+That post on April 21st, 2013 called “So Many Laws” is about a lawful heart versus a lawless heart and how lawlessness actually creates the need for more laws.

 And with that, may I introduce you to my first post on this blog…